helium/HIP/0072-secure-concentrators.md

 Secure Concentrators/Hotspots on the secondary market and repurposing Hotspots with lost keys or Hotspots on the denylist.

-Secure Hotspots do not require Location Assertion transactions.
-In fact, Secure Hotspots are free to continually move their location because the GPS location metadata is included in the signed packets.
+For clarity, Hotspots with Secure Concentrators are not subject to any fees when adding a Hotspot to the blockchain (with the exception of the $5 'Binding' fee which is only applicable for subsequent binding transactions).
+Hotspots with Secure Concentrators are not subject to Assert Location fees.
+In fact, Secure Hotspots are free to continually move their physical location because the GPS metadata is included in the signed packets.
 Secure Hotspots are still subject to the same density scale rules.

 ## Reference Hardware Design